achieves first gas

 Chevron North Sea Limited announced on November 7, 2016, it has started production at Alder, a high-pressure, high-temperature (HPHT) gas condensate field in the Central North Sea.

-Chevron Upstream Europe
+managing director, Chevron Upstream Europe

 “The safe and successful completion of this project was underpinned by strong collaboration between Chevron and Alder co-venturer ConocoPhillips.
 Alder supports our goal of helping maximize the economic recovery of the U.K., adds significant production to our portfolio, and helps extend the field life of Britannia, an important asset to Chevron in the North Sea,” added Lydecker.